Diatomaceous earth: Explosives

-In 1866, Alfred Nobel discovered that nitroglycerin could be made more stable if absorbed in diatomite (kieselguhr in German).
+In 1866, Alfred Nobel discovered that nitroglycerin could be made more stable if absorbed in diatomite (kieselgur in German).
 This allowed safer transport and handling than pure nitroglycerin in liquid form.
-Nobel patented this mixture as dynamite in 1867; the mixture is also called guhr dynamite in reference to the kieselguhr.
+Nobel patented this mixture as dynamite in 1867; the mixture is also called guhr dynamite in reference to the kieselgur.

 Filtration

-The Celle engineer, Wilhelm Berkefeld, recognized the ability of the diatomaceous earth to filter and developed tubular filters (known as filter candles) fired from diatomaceous earth.
+The Celle engineer, Wilhelm Berkefeld, recognized the ability of diatomaceous earth to filter and developed tubular filters (known as filter candles) fired from diatomaceous earth.
 During the cholera epidemic in Hamburg in 1892, these Berkefeld filters were used successfully.

 One form of diatomaceous earth is used as a filter medium, especially for swimming pools.
 It has a high porosity because it is composed of microscopically small, hollow particles.
 Diatomaceous earth (sometimes referred to by trademarked brand names such as Celite) is used in chemistry as a filtration aid, to increase flow rate, and filter very fine particles that would otherwise pass through or clog filter paper.
 It is also used to filter water, particularly in the drinking water treatment process and in fish tanks, and other liquids, such as beer and wine.
 It can also filter syrups, sugar, and honey without removing or altering their color, taste, or nutritional properties.